Alice Roberts: Awards and honours

 In 2019, she was awarded an Honorary Fellowship by Cardiff University.

 Roberts was awarded British Humanist of the Year 2015, for work promoting the teaching of evolution in schools.

 The Incredible Unlikeliness of Being was shortlisted for the Wellcome Book Prize 2015.

 In 2020, Roberts won the Royal Society David Attenborough Award and Lecture.

 On 22 May 2022, Roberts unveiled the Statue of Mary Anning at Lyme Regis; the statue was the result of a crowdfunded campaign ("Mary Anning Rocks") to commission and display a statue to the paleontologist Mary Anning in Lyme Regis.

+In 2025, Roberts's book Crypt: life, death, and disease in the Middle Ages and beyond won Current Archaeologys Book of the Year award for 2025.